braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

 ## What Just Happened?

+- ✅ Created `.env` configuration file with your S3 and AWS settings
 - ✅ Downloaded pre-built Docker images from Docker Hub
 - ✅ Started the Dashboard service
-- ✅ Configured it to use your S3 bucket
 - ✅ Dashboard is now accessible at localhost:8050

 ## Stopping the Services